Large AI Model-Based Semantic Communications: Architecture of LAM-SC Framework

 \subsubsection{Channel Decoding and Semantic Decoding}

-In these modules, when the transmitted signals reach the receiver through the physical channel, the channel decoder performs signal demodulation and decoding, then the semantic features can be obtained.
-Here, the channel decoder adopts the MLP architecture.
-Next, the semantic decoder that consists of deconvolution layers decodes the semantic features and thus recovers the image data.
-Then, the SKB can be employed again on the recovered source image to identify and segment objectives accurately, aiming to evaluate and confirm the integrity of the interested semantics.
+This module performs signal demodulation and decoding functions to obtain the semantic features when the transmitted signals reach the receiver through the wireless physical channel.
+Specifically, the channel decoder adopts the MLP architecture to obtain the semantic features.
+The semantic decoder which consists of deconvolution layers decodes the semantic features and then recovers the image data.
+Next, the SKB can be employed again on the recovered image to identify objectives accurately.